tarantool/doc/doc/book/box/indexes.rst

 --------------------------------------------------------------------------------

-It is mandatory to create an index for a space before trying to insert tuples into it, or select tuples from it.
+It is mandatory to create an index for a space before trying to insert tuples into the space, or select tuples from the space.

 The simple :doc:`index-creation </reference/reference_lua/box_space/create_index>`
 operation is: